com-480-data-visualization/com-480-naruto/README.md

   closest_village: "Konohagakure"
 ```

-several records was taken from this file to manually check that this battles occured in series and not just a hallucination of llm.
+Several records was taken from this file to manually check that this battles occured in series and not just a hallucination of llm.

+Character descriptions are taken directly from websites and later compressed by llm.

 ### Related work